VasilGVasilev/portfolio/NBs/NB.md

 - timeline circles need to be implementing the whileInView pop-up, namely, https://codesandbox.io/s/framer-motion-value-specific-transitions-yf5siw?from-embed, also see hidden/visible year and relative to that year text

 ### Others:
+- Tailwind applies before rendering
+ See MyProject passing of border color prop for each project
+ Rule: Tailwind CSS applies styles before rendering.
+When using Tailwind CSS in Next.js, the styles are applied during the build process, and only the necessary CSS styles are included in the final bundle.
+This helps optimize the performance of the application by reducing the amount of CSS that needs to be loaded by the browser.
 - <Link> and #ref
     See how each Link component has a <Link href={`#${lowerCasePage}`}> example -> <section id="projects" className="pt-48 pb-48" >